nicoleCodeGirl/myWebsite/README.md

 The site is in progress, but these are the issues I need some collaboration with.

-(1) The site is repsonsive for deviceswith the dimensions 320 x 432
+(1) The site is repsonsive MOBILE first, for devices up to dimensions 1280 x 432.

-(2) I will work on the media queries next so it can be responsive to bigger devices.
+(2) I still have a few more dimensions to finish with the media queries
-    I am working Mobile First.

-(3)I know I need to fix margins (especially the top margin under the heading), but if you see anything else that needs to be fixed please let me know.
+(3)If you see anything else that needs to be fixed, or if you think I should add anything,please let me know.
+I appreciate feedback.

 You can contact me at:
 nicolecodegirl@gmail.com